ALDORA ITUNU has swiftly risen to be one of the top props in the country.

 Her first-class career began in 2012, when, out of the Ponsonby club, she first played for the Auckland Storm.
-Itunu now has 31 caps for the Storm, and has scored no less than 13 tries, a higher strike rate than big sister Linda Itunu, who is also a contracted Black Fern.
+At the start of the 2017 Farah Palmer Cup season Itunu has amassed 31 games for the Storm and has scored 13 tries.

 Her ability to play on either side of the scrum is an asset in any squad situation.
-It was at loosehead that Itunu spent most of her time with the Storm last season, upon return from the WRWC.
+It was at loosehead that Itunu spent most of her time with the Storm last season, upon return from the Women’s Rugby World Cup.

 Itunu broadened her rugby horizons earlier in her career with club stints in England and Italy.